ianjchadwick/P1_Twelp/README.md

 ##  How-To:

 Requires Twitter Bearer-Token be in a .env file in the environment saved as "BEARER_TOKEN" and google NLP service.json saved in the same directory with the API access keys in it to access the appropriate APIs.
+See https://cloud.google.com/docs/authentication/production#windows for information on how to create a services.json file.

 Then simply run Twelp.py, enter in the name of a restaurant and the results will appear in the console as well as be exported to data.json in the directory.

+## Unit Tests:

+The way I originally wrote this program was not really that "unit test friendly", since for every run, the results will be different.
+So, I have written unit tests for each of the functions that are called.
+The google NLP function was modified to return the document's sentiment score so that it could be compared to the sentiment of a fixed string with a known sentiment value to ensure that it was working as intended.

+Functions tested
+* auth
+* create_headers
+* create_url
+* connect_to_endpoint
+* extract_text
+* sample_analyze_sentiment